 system and hatch in the small intestine.
 From the small intestine, pinworm larvae

 go to the large intestine, where they live as parasites (with their heads attached

 to the inside wall of the bowel).

-About 1 to 2 months later, adult female pinworms travel from the large intestine
+About 1 to 2 months later, adult female pinworms leave the large intestine through

 When someone scratches the itchy area, microscopic pinworm eggs transfer to their

 fingers.
 Contaminated fingers can then carry pinworm eggs to the mouth, where they